 - Annual broadleaf weeds live for one year, drop seeds, and germinate new plants every year.
-Examples are: black medic, common chickweed, hairy bittercress, plantain, and purslane.
+Examples are black medic, common chickweed, hairy bittercress, plantain, and purslane.

 The main ingredients/chemicals to look for to kill broadleaf weeds will include 2,4-D, MCPP-P, and Dicamba, and sometimes dimethylamine salt and Carfentrazone.
 Combinations will be referred to as 2-way, 3-way, and 4-way herbicides.
 These weed killers are selective herbicides, which means they will not kill your good grass (always read the labels and instructions).
-Some weed killers below also contain quinclorac which can also kill crabgrass and other grassy weeds.
+Some weed killers below also contain quinclorac, which can kill crabgrass and other grassy weeds.

 Below are our best weed killers for broadleaf weeds.
 Keep a bottle of these post-emergent herbicides on your shelf at all times for optimum weed control.
-Spot spray as needed to make sure your lawn stays broadleaf weed-free, and healthy, and green.
+Spot spray as needed to make sure your lawn stays broadleaf weed-free, healthy, and green.

 The Best Selective Weed Killers For Lawns

-EndRun, by Helena, is one of the more popular 3-way type selective herbicide used by professionals and provides excellent control of broadleaf weeds.
+EndRun, by Helena, is one of the more popular 3-way type selective herbicides used by professionals and provides excellent control of broadleaf weeds.
 EndRun is ready to use as it has its own built-in surfactant, so no need of buying and mixing any separate nonionic surfactants, methylated seed oils, or adjuvants!

 Mix 1.1 – 1.5 fluid oz. per 0.5 – 5 gallons of water per 1,000 sq. ft. and spot spray weeds with the solution in a hand pump or backpack sprayer, or broadcast sprayer.
 At high rates, this gallon will yield approximately 2 total acres.
 Highly recommended by myself and some of the industry’s best to kill weeds.